 More than a century ago, the entire fourth floor was a cavernous attic.
 It’s where female employees, children, and nannies stayed.
 Now, today’s guests will report hearing children running around, laughing, giggling and playing.
 Plus, there’s a famous closet that tends to open and shut on its own in this room.

 Really, you get a badge of bravery for staying in any room on the fourth floor.
 But, bonus points if you can book room 428.
 Guests have reported hearing footsteps above them and furniture moving about.
 But that’s actually physically impossible given the slope of the roof, tour guides say.
 The real haunt in this room, though, is a friendly cowboy who appears at the corner of the bed.

 From antique mirrors and portraits, there’s plenty to distract the eye on the grand staircase at The Stanley.
 But it could also be a popular passageway for the hotel’s resident ghosts.
 In 2016, a visitor from Houston snapped some photos on the grand staircase and, upon returning home and reviewing them, spotted an apparatus at the top of the staircase.
 The thing is he doesn’t remember anybody else being on the staircase at the time he was taking the photographs.
 The ghostly image of a woman is at the top of the stairs.

-If you go on the 90-minute ghost tour at the Stanley (you don’t have to be a hotel guest to get in on it!), your tour will come to an eerie halt at the end with a visit to the underground cave system.
+If you go on the 75-minute night spirit tour at the Stanley (you don’t have to be a hotel guest to get in on it, but you should book in advance!), your tour will come to an eerie halt at the end with a visit to the underground cave system.
 Workers moved about the hotel through the caves in the early days so it makes sense this is a popular haunt.
-Skeptics will pass of the haunts as breezes from the historic piping and ventilation systems.
+Skeptics will pass off the haunts as breezes from the historic piping and ventilation systems.
 But, beneath the hotel is a higher-than-average concentration of limestone and quartz, which some ghost hunters believe help capture energy at the property.